 - Fold forming a letter J with the spatula.

-- You will fold until the batter is flowing slowly but effortlessly off the spatula.
+You will fold until the batter is flowing slowly off the spatula.
 To test it out, you can grab a teaspoon of batter and place it on a baking sheet, watch how it behaves for 1 minute.
-If the batter smooths out the top, it means you are ready to go.
+If the batter smooths out on the top, it means you are ready to go.
 If batter forms a pointy tip, you have more folding to do.
 But be very careful.
 You also don’t want to overfold.
 Just fold a couple more times, and test again.

 If the batter is too thick and not thinning out as you mix, add a teaspoon or so of aquafaba, until you find the perfect consistency.
 That may be a sign that your meringue wasn't whipped enough, and didn't have enough air incorporated into it.

 - You don’t want to over fold the batter, so always stop before that happens, and then keep folding and testing as you go.